-What is important for you to remember as we head into a new season is to hold true to all your ideas and beliefs to which you started this studio in the first place.
+What is important for you to remember as you head into next season is to hold true to all your ideas and beliefs to which you started this studio in the first place.
 If you are a relatively new studio, think about the ways you still have room to grow and where you want to take your venture.
 If you have a well-established studio in business for quite some time, reflect on how you can you refresh and pump new blood into it, while maintaining its success; breaking free from the status-quo frame of mind.

 While it’s beneficial to take on support and advice from those carefully hand-selected faculty members and staff you chose to surround yourself with, remember this year is a new year and the trust you put in yourself and in them is what is going to send your business to new heights.
 Having a team that is on the same page as you can only make the business aspect soar and produce the greatest results for your students in the years to come.
 So, while it is normal to doubt every once in a while, especially in times like today, think of it less as doubt and more as remaining humble to always wanting to excel and do better.
 The confidence and self-instinct you hold within you is what is going to make your business and students flourish.
 Stay true to yourself this year, believe in what you know is best, be open to solid advice and suggestion, but trust in your individuality that makes your studio uniquely yours.
+Good luck to all!

-See you in the dance studio!
+See you in the dance studio,